stefanprodan/gh-actions/helm-gh-pages/README.md

 > git push origin v1.0.0
 ```

-When you push the new tag, GitHub will start the workflow and the helm-gh-pages will do the following:
+When you push the tag, GitHub will start the workflow and the helm-gh-pages will do the following:

 * checks out the `v1.0.1` tag
-* validates the chart by running `helm lint chart/app`
+* validates the chart by running Helm lint
 * packages the chart to `/github/home/pkg/app-1.0.0.tgz`
 * checks out the `gh-pages` branch
-* copies the `app-1.0.0.tgz` from github home to github workspace
+* copies the `app-1.0.0.tgz` from `/github/home` to `/github/workspace`
 * updates the Helm repository index using the GitHub pages URL
-* commits the chart package and the updated `index.yaml`
+* commits the chart package and the Helm repository index
 * pushed the changes to `gh-pages`

+In couple of seconds GitHub will publish the change to GitHub Pages and your chart v1.0.0 will be available for download.